 - 4 slices pancetta, cooked till crispy and and chopped (vegetarians skip this step...it's still delicious!)

-- 3 Tablespoons olive oil, butter or ghee
+- 3 Tablespoons olive oil or butter

 - 1 red bell pepper, thinly sliced